JetBrains/amper/docs/Documentation.md

       propertiesFile: ./keystore.properties # default value
 ```

-With the standalone version of Amper, you can use `./amper tool generate-keystore` to generate a new keystore if you
+You can use `./amper tool generate-keystore` to generate a new keystore if you don't have one yet.
-don't have one yet.
 This will create a new self-signed certificate, using the details in the `keystore.properties` file.

 > You can also pass in these details to `generate-keystore` as command line arguments.
 Invoke the tool with `--help`
 > to learn more.